Introduction to docker-compose up

 e.
 Use of the ‘–remove-orphans’ flag

-If there is any service that is no longer required, we can use the ‘–remove-orphans’ flag to delete the unwanted containers.
-Here, just remove the ‘db’ service from the ‘docker-compose’ file and run the command as shown below.
+If any service is no longer required, we can use the ‘–remove-orphans’ flag to delete the unwanted containers.
+Here, remove the ‘db’ service from the ‘docker-compose’ file and run the command as shown below.

 Code: